Talentica/riemann-jmx/README.md

-# riemann-jmx-clj
+# riemann-jmx-clj (Hopper)

-A Clojure clone of riemann-jmx with states and systematic service name support which is forked from riemann-jmx repository.
+Clojure client to fetch jmx events and pass it to riemann.
+It is based on riemann-jmx java library

 ## Building